databricks-industry-solutions/context-graph-analytics/README.md

 ## Quickstart Guide

+If you just want to try out the solution accelerator without any additional customization in terms of target database names etc. in a Databricks workspace:

+1. Ensure you have git integration setup in the workspace
+2. Clone this repo to the workspace
+3. Switch to the `staging_latest` branch.
+The deploy folder will contain a generic version of the generated notebooks.
+4. Run the `bronze_sample.py` notebook to load the sample bronze tables
+5. Setup the DLT pipeline job for the edge extraction & aggregation pipelines using the `dlt_edges.sql` notebook.
+6. Run the DLT pipeline job.
+7. Open up the `investigation.py` notebook and follow the steps to run it.

 &copy; 2022 Databricks, Inc. All rights reserved.
 The source in this notebook is provided subject to the Databricks License [https://databricks.com/db-license-source].
 All included or referenced third party libraries are subject to the licenses set forth below.